-4.4.4 For ex-post settlement
+4.4.4 Ex-post

-For ex-post settlement purposes, all parameters that are exchanged in real-time as specified in Section 4.4.2, must be sent per delivery point for all prequalified delivery points.
-For the ex-post settlement, Pmeasured, Pbaseline, avail\sec and Psec per delivery point for all prequalified delivery points should be provided to Elia.
+Ex-post, all parameters that are exchanged in real-time as specified in Section 4.4.2, must be sent per delivery point for all prequalified delivery points.
+Ex-post, the aFRR provider should send to Elia Pmeasured, Pbaseline, avail_sec and Psec per delivery point for all prequalified delivery points.